 BA in Graphic Design, Universidad Autónoma de Guadalajara, Mexico.

-I teach undergraduate courses and graduate seminars on video production, visual communication, interactive art, media theory and history, and science and technology studies.
+I teach undergraduate courses and graduate seminars on video production, visual communication, interactive art, media theory, media art history, and science, technology and society studies.

 Aceves Sepúlveda, Gabriela.
 Women Made Visible: Feminist Art and Media in Post-1968 Mexico (University of Nebraska, 2019).